-The enlightened teacher experiences the dissolution and reformation of the sense of being a “self” again and again.
-The self that reforms is never convincing in the way it once was, and it is less and less fixated, less reified, more flowing process than congealed entity.
-But it does reconstitute in a way and, most importantly for this discussion, it re-inhabits existing behavior patterns.
-When the teacher remanifests as a self, that teacher can walk, talk, drive a car, put their pants on correctly and so on.
+The enlightened teacher experiences the dissolution and reformation of the sense of being a fixed, separate thing called a “self” again and again.
+The self that reforms is never again convincing or compelling in the way it once was, and it is less and less fixated, less reified, and more of a flowing process than a congealed entity.
+But it does reconstitute into a self-process and, most importantly for this discussion, it re-inhabits existing behavior patterns.
+When the teacher re-manifests as a functioning self, that teacher can walk, talk, drive a car, put their pants on correctly and so on.
 The sense of self reanimates its habitual personality – absent craving, aversion, and unconsciousness – but still flavored by the individual teacher's personal history and culture.
 And it is here that potential problems arise.
-Enlightenment does not “purify” a teacher's personal and cultural tendencies and quirks.
+Enlightenment does not erase a teacher's personal and cultural tendencies and quirks.
 These tendencies and quirks may be pleasant, interesting, colorful, endearing, helpful and so on.
 But they also may be inappropriate in the context of the culture in which they are teaching or in some cases inappropriate in ANY context.

 A teacher's habitual self may have an excessive fondness for alcohol, sex, money, or food.
 The habitual self may have a tendency towards scolding, humiliating, or otherwise abusing students.
 And since the teacher is unencumbered by any moral or ethical rules and can see these behaviors as harmless or as compassionate teaching, or see the entire manifested world, including their misbehavior, as illusory and of no real consequence, there may be no internal “brakes”.
 The problem is made dramatically worse by the common pattern of teachers being surrounded by students who actively try to shield the teacher from social feedback and hide the teacher's misconduct from those outside the inner circle.
 But let's not skip over the issue of a teacher regarding the manifested world, including their misbehavior, as illusory and without consequence.
 The problem is that they aren't wrong.
 When tea with the queen and an orgy with your students are experienced as equally empty, what does it matter?

 It matters because people in general expect those who hold themselves out as spiritual leaders to behave in the manner of an admirable person in the context of the culture in which they teach.
 When teachers fall short of this standard, they risk turning their own students away from the practice.
-Even worse, they discourage untold multitudes from taking the practice seriously such that they never even begin a practice, having concluded, with some evidence provided by the teacher's misbehavior, that the practice is a sham.
+Even worse, they discourage untold multitudes from taking the practice seriously such that they never even begin a practice with ANY teacher, having concluded, with some evidence provided by a particular teacher's misbehavior, that the practice as a whole is a sham.
 So properly understood, the natural love and good will a teacher has for humanity demands that the teacher behave in a manner that encourages people to trust in the teaching.

 But a teacher who lived in a monastery in Asia from the time they were an adolescent until the time they were sent to the USA to teach very well may not have the slightest idea how to engage with lay people in the unfamiliar culture.
 This is particularly true of lay people of the opposite gender.
-In fact the teacher may not know how to relate to lay people from their own culture, let alone from a very alien culture.
+In fact the teacher, trained in isolation, may not know how to relate to lay people from their own culture, let alone from a very alien culture.

 For example, one cultural difference that looms large is in the realm of sexuality.
 Compared to most of the rest of the world, Americans are generally both more squeamish about, and more obsessed with, sexual matters.
-Rooted in American culture is a notion, conscious or not, that sexuality is sordid, vulgar, and not something “nice” people do.
-Most of us reject that idea intellectually, yet it remains as an undercurrent.
+Rooted in American culture is a notion, conscious or not, that sexual intimacy is sordid, vulgar, and not something “nice” people do except as required for reproduction.
+Most of us reject that idea intellectually, yet it remains as a cultural undercurrent.
 And it is definitely NOT true in all, or even most, other world cultures.
 So it is not hard for a teacher who, consistent with their native culture, doesn't think sexual matters are taboo to run afoul of American sexual norms.
 Other cultural differences exist as well, but none more likely to lead to problems than sexuality.

 So given that teachers can have cultural quirks and personality problems that are not “cured” by enlightenment, what is to be done to protect students and keep the reputation of contemplative practices from being damaged?